sneakdella/SingleVM-ServiceDiscovery/README.md

 - Look up a single WindowsOS object in vROps 8.10
 - Pull it's Windows Services via the Windows OS object's Metrics > Services (To get the service's startup mode by display name) and return only the Windows Services set to automatic (value is 2) in the form of an ArrayList
 - Pull it's Windows Services via the Windows OS object's Properties > Tags > Services (this is to get the Service Name), and remove the BlackListed services.
 It will return this as a Hastable
-- The script will then take the ArrayList of Automatic Windows Services to match the Display Name with the Service Name and return a final hashtable of all automatic services with the correct information needed.
-"Display Name" and "Service Name"
+- The script will then take the ArrayList of Automatic Windows Services to match the Display Name with the Service Name and return a hashtable of all automatic services with the correct information needed ("Display Name" and "Service Name").
+This is all then stored in the variable **$FinalFromWinOSObj**
 - Once it has the service display names and associated service name(s), the Parent Virtual Machine object is then queried for.
+The UID is needed to commit the new Windows Services to be monitored if any are found.
+- The script will then obtain a list of all the CHILD objects of the Windows OS object that are of the serviceavailability custom monitoring type.
+Here it will retireve the name of the service ("Windows Event Log on SERVERA") plus the "FILTER_VALUE" which would be the service's name (continuing the example, "EventLog").
+It will dump these two values per object into a hashtable, but trim off the "on SERVERA" for the display name.
+Service Display Name is the key, Service Name "EventLog" would again be the value.
+This hashtable is stored in the variable named **$ServicesMonitored**
+- The $FinalFromWinOSObj and $ServicesMonitored hashtables are then compared to ensure the script isn't trying to commit a Windows Service that is already monitored by VMware Aria Operations.
+This will return a hashtable stored in the variable **$ServicesToAdd**.
+(Gee, finally, that took long enough)

 /////// BELOW IS STILL IN DEVELOPMENT ///////
-- The script will check the Parent Virtual Machine object if any of the services are already existing/collecting on the Virtual Machine.
-If they exist on the Virtual Machine object already, they will be removed from the hashtable.
-If they don't exist, they will stay in the hashtable.
-The hashtable is only intended to have objects that are not currently monitored.
-(STARTED)

 - Once the final list of Windows Automatic Services are confirmed.
 It will then commit against the parent Virtual Machine object to command a service activation for the Windows Services listed in the hashtable.
 (NOT-STARTED)

+/////// TO DO ///////
+- Turn entire script into Powershell Module (PSM1)
+- Add a "What-If" option to show what services would be added without committing anything
+- Add functional debug parameters to each function (considering not doing this but whatever)